rob-white/SlimGrid/README.md

 # SlimGrid

-A wrapper for SlickGrid to slim down the amount of timecode to create a simple grid
+A wrapper for SlickGrid to slim down the amount of time and code required to create a SlickGrid

-## Very Simple Example
+## A Simple Example

 ```javascript
 var container = $('body');